 Linguistically, it is clear that masculine theistic terminology dominates the Scriptures.
 Throughout both testaments, references to God use masculine pronouns.
 Specific names for God (e.g., Yahweh, Elohim, Adonai, Kurios, Theos, etc.) are all in the masculine gender.
-God is never given a feminine name, or referred to using feminine pronouns.
-The Holy Spirit is referred to in the masculine throughout the New Testament, although the word for "spirit" by itself (pneuma) is actually gender-neutral.
-The Hebrew word for "spirit" (ruach) is feminine in Genesis 1:2.
+God is never given a feminine name or referred to using feminine pronouns.
+In the New Testament, the Holy Spirit is referred to by the Greek word for "spirit" (pneuma), a gender-neutral term.
+In the Old Testament, the Hebrew word for "spirit" (ruach) is feminine (see Genesis 1:2).
 But the gender of a word in Greek or Hebrew has nothing to do with gender identity.

 Theologically speaking, since the Holy Spirit is God, we can make some statements about Him from general statements about God.
 God is spirit as opposed to physical or material.
 God is invisible and spirit (i.e., non-body) - (John 4:24; Luke 24:39; Romans 1:20; Colossians 1:15; 1 Timothy 1:17).
 This is why no material thing was ever to be used to represent God (Exodus 20:4).
 If gender is an attribute of the body, then a spirit does not have gender.
 God, in His essence, has no gender.